sitodaniel/Daniel/python-exercises/WEEK_1/DAY_2.md

 # 💻 Daniel's Code Notebook

-Welcome to my practice repo!
+Welcome to my personal practice repo!

+Here I document the Python exercises I'm working on as I learn to code.
+Everything you see here is created from scratch, without AI assistance or external help — just me learning, making mistakes, and improving every day.
+If you see something wrong, feel free to help me out (thank you in advance 😄).
+---

 ## 🐍 Python Example